 If you worked in plumbing or pipefitting and developed mesothelioma, you have multiple compensation avenues:

 2. Settlements and Lawsuits: Solvent manufacturers and contractors still operating can be sued for mesothelioma.
-A mesothelioma attorney can identify all responsible parties—manufacturers who knew of asbestos hazards, employers who failed to warn or protect workers, and contractors who ordered hazardous materials—and pursue settlements or jury verdicts.
+A mesothelioma attorney can identify all responsible parties—manufacturers who knew of the hazards, employers who failed to warn or protect workers, and contractors who ordered hazardous materials—and pursue settlements or jury verdicts.

 3. Workers' Compensation: Some states have workers' compensation benefits for occupational mesothelioma, though benefits vary widely and are often less generous than trust fund payouts or settlements.

-Typical compensation: Mesothelioma settlements and verdicts range from $1 million to $3+ million, depending on stage of disease, age, work history, and jurisdiction.
+Typical compensation: Mesothelioma settlements and verdicts range from $1 million to $3+ million, depending on stage of disease, age, work history, and jurisdiction [16].
 Trust fund payouts depend on the specific trust and the severity of your disease, but average $100,000–$400,000 per claimant, with some cases exceeding $1 million.

 Critical deadline: Statutes of limitation for mesothelioma lawsuits vary by state from 1 to 6 years from diagnosis.
 Do not delay—talk to a mesothelioma attorney within months of diagnosis to preserve your legal rights.
 Trust fund claims often have no statute of limitation, but delays increase the risk of missing manufacturer records or witness testimony.